vapoursynth/bestsource/README.md

 *drc_scale*: Apply dynamic range compression to ac3 audio.
 0 = None and 1.0 = Normal.

 *cachepath*: The full path to the cache file.
 Defaults to `%LOCALAPPDATA%\bsindex.json` or `~/bsindex.json` depending on the OS.

+*hwdevice*: The interface to use for hardware decoding.
+Depends on OS and hardware.
+On windows `d3d11va` and `cuda` are probably the ones most likely to work.